syrupy-project/syrupy/README.md

 ##### Built-In Filters

-Syrupy comes with built-in helpers that can be used to make easy work of using the exclude option.
+Syrupy comes with built-in helpers that can be used to make easy work of using the filter options.

 ###### `paths(path_string, *path_strings)`